ishtian-revee/Orbit/README.md

 # Orbit

-The  game concept is like shooting some objects in the space which will rotate and translate along with the orbits of the planets, moon and sun.
-The game score will evaluate by calculating the total time taken for the object to collide with the planets, moon and sun.
+The concept of this simulation is like shooting some objects or planetoids in the space which will rotate and translate along with the orbits of the planets based on their gravitational forces.
+Also contains another simulation of our solar system where all the planets rotates around the sun.

 ## Resources and Developments